fanout/django-eventstream/README.md

 send_event('test', 'message', {'text': 'hello world'})
 ```

+The first argument is the channel to send on, the second is the event type, and the third is the event data.
+The data will be JSON-encoded using `DjangoJSONEncoder`.

 ## Local development

 If you're developing locally and want to test with Fanout Cloud, we recommend using [ngrok](https://ngrok.com/) to register a public host that routes to your local instance.